irislib/faq/README.md

 Iris stores a few of the latest messages, contacts and metadata, but could store more in the future.

 ### NIP05 verification failed
-If your NIP05 is not showing check whether you have technical errors in the NIP05 implementation (e.g. CORS error).
+If your NIP05 is not showing on your profile, check whether you have technical errors in the NIP05 implementation (e.g. CORS error).

 if your NIP05 shows as valid on one client, but invalid on the other it could be a local cache issue.
 Try cmd/cntr + R to do a force refresh on the browser, or quit and restart the app.